pagekit/docs/developer-guides/how-to-theme.md

 	*.zip
 	```

-1. Go to the [UIkit Github repository](https://github.com/uikit/uikit), download the Zip, unpack it and find the `themes/default` folder (or one of the other themes if you like).
+2. After you have created the files above, go to the [UIkit Github repository](https://github.com/uikit/uikit), download the Zip, unpack it and find the `themes/default` folder (or one of the other themes if you like).
-2. Create a `/less` folder inside your theme, copy and paste the `default` theme folder in there and rename it to `/uikit`, so it is located at `less/uikit` inside your theme folder.
+3. Create a `/less` folder inside your theme, copy and paste the `default` theme folder in there and rename it to `/uikit`, so that it is located at `less/uikit` inside your theme folder.
-3. We have now copied a UIkit style with `*.less` files.
-These contain variable values that define how the style looks.
-When the style is compiled, it imports the core UIkit LESS.
+4. The style we just copied needs to import the core UIkit LESS, so that it can be compiled successfully.
 To make this possible, you need to update the import path in your theme's `less/uikit/uikit.less` file.
-We define the path the the `uikit.less` inside the directory that will be filled by bower. `@import "../../app/assets/uikit/less/uikit.less";`
+Make sure to change the import in line to the following path: `@import "../../app/assets/uikit/less/uikit.less";`
-5. Open your theme in a new console tab (for example `cd pagekit/packages/theme-hello`) and run *npm install*, *bower install* and *gulp*.
+5. Open your theme in a new console tab (for example `cd pagekit/packages/theme-hello`) and run `npm install`, `bower install` and `gulp`.

 Now, that were quite a few steps.
-Make sure your file structure looks as follows now:
+Make sure your file structure looks as follows now (plus additional theme files that were there before):

 ```
 app/